 - Advanced autofocus with subject detection.

-- Partially-stacked sensor, while fast, is not a full global shutter.
+- A partially stacked sensor, while fast, is not a full global shutter.

 - Still video-focused, though stills are very capable.